TopVillas/api-docs/auth.md

 # **Authentication**

-Authentication for the Top Villas Vacation Rentals API follows a **JWT (JSON Web Token) Security Token flow**.
+Authentication for the Top Villas API follows a **JWT (JSON Web Token) Security Token flow**.
 To interact with the API, you must **obtain a token** using your credentials and include it in the **Authorization header** of every request.

 ## **Authentication Flow**